 PHE has a suite of materials that contains public health advice about how you can help stop the spread of viruses, like those that cause coronavirus (COVID-19), by practising good respiratory and hand hygiene.
 To access, download and share this information, you will need to register for an account.
 You can also use:

-- e-Bug resources to teach pupils about hygiene. - the Educational Settings poster - the Coronavirus Toolkit for Professionals which contains campaign materials.
+- e-Bug resources to teach pupils about hygiene. - the resources available under communication on the health, safety and well-being landing pages - the Coronavirus Toolkit for Professionals which contains campaign materials.